Flat Preloader Icon

 Sexual Harassment / Rape

-The World Health Organisation (WHO, 2003) classifies CSA as any sexual activity between a child and an adult or another child where the child cannot fully understand, give informed consent or is not developmentally prepared to do so, or which contravenes laws or social taboos.
-Although there is no specific classification for child maltreatment as a sexual offence in the Indian Penal Code (IPC), it does punish perpetrators of child sex offences under particular provisions.
+The World Health Organisation (WHO, 2003) defines CSA as any sexual activity involving a child and an adult or another child where the child cannot fully understand, give informed consent, is not developmentally prepared, or where such activity violates laws or social taboos.
+Sexual harassment attorneys point out that while the Indian Penal Code (IPC) does not specifically classify child maltreatment as a sexual offence, it does provide provisions to punish perpetrators of child sex offences.

 The ‘Protection of Children Against Sexual Offences (POCSO) Bill, 2011’ was passed by the Indian Parliament on 22 May 2012, coming into effect on 14 November 2012.
 It encompasses various forms of sexual abuse, such as physical, non-physical, incest and commercial exploitation, and online sexual abuse.
 Physical abuse includes penetrative intercourse, fondling of the victim’s genitals, etc. (Bhatnagar, n.d.), while non-physical abuse includes showing pornographic material, sexting, and other inappropriate activities.